Maribsorensen/FED1-PE1-Maribsorensen/README.md

 # HotView Labs

-HotView Labs is a student exam project designed to provide up-to-date insights to tech leaders across the world.
+HotView Labs is a student exam project, created by me Mari, designed to provide up-to-date insights to tech leaders across the world.
 It is a **news article/blogging website** with an admin panel for managing posts and a user view for reading the latest tech news.

 ## Table of Contents